 Like any phone interview, I will have a few standard questions.
 You should know these are coming and be prepared:

 - Can you tell me what you know about the company.
-(This is a test, how interested are you?)
+(This is a test which will prove how interested you are in our company.
+If you can’t tell me anything, there was no interest.)

 - What are you looking for in a new position?